MLIR

 When an if clause is present on a taskloop construct, and if the if clause expression evaluates to false, undeferred tasks are generated.
 The use of a variable in an if clause expression of a taskloop construct causes an implicit reference to the variable in all enclosing constructs.

-When a final clause is present on a taskloop construct and the final clause expression evaluates to true, the generated tasks will be final tasks.
-The use of a variable in a final clause expression of a taskloop construct causes an implicit reference to the variable in all enclosing constructs.
+When a final clause is present and the final clause expression evaluates to true, the generated tasks will be final tasks.
+All task constructs encountered during execution of a final task will generate final and included tasks.
+The use of a variable in a final clause expression causes an implicit reference to the variable in all enclosing constructs.

-If the untied clause is specified, all tasks generated by the taskloop construct are untied tasks.
+When the mergeable clause is present, the tasks generated by the construct are “mergeable tasks”.

-Reductions can be performed in a loop by specifying reduction accumulator variables in reduction_vars or in_reduction_vars and symbols referring to reduction declarations in the reductions or in_reductions attribute.
+Reductions can be performed by specifying reduction accumulator variables in reduction_vars, symbols referring to reduction declarations in the reductions attribute, and whether the reduction variable should be passed into the reduction region by value or by reference in reduction_vars_byref.
 Each reduction is identified by the accumulator it uses and accumulators must not be repeated in the same reduction.
-The omp.reduction operation accepts the accumulator and a partial value which is considered to be produced by the current loop iteration for the given reduction.
-If multiple values are produced for the same accumulator, i.e. there are multiple omp.reductions, the last value is taken.
-The reduction declaration specifies how to combine the values from each iteration into the final value, which is available in the accumulator after the loop completes.
+A private variable corresponding to the accumulator is used in place of the accumulator inside the body of the operation.
+The reduction declaration specifies how to combine the values from each iteration, section, team, thread or simd lane defined by the operation’s region into the final value, which is available in the accumulator after they all complete.

-The allocators_vars and allocate_vars arguments are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.
+The allocators_vars and allocate_vars parameters are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.

-If a grainsize clause is present on the taskloop construct, the number of logical loop iterations assigned to each generated task is greater than or equal to the minimum of the value of the grain-size expression and the number of logical loop iterations, but less than two times the value of the grain-size expression.
+If a grainsize clause is present, the number of logical loop iterations assigned to each generated task is greater than or equal to the minimum of the value of the grain-size expression and the number of logical loop iterations, but less than two times the value of the grain-size expression.

 If num_tasks is specified, the taskloop construct creates as many tasks as the minimum of the num-tasks expression and the number of logical loop iterations.
 Each task must have at least one logical loop iteration.